tScheme serves organisations in the Trust-Service Provider sector, providing Approval for the services they supply to consumers and organisations.

 There is an annual membership fee of £1,000 for each non-Government member organisation and £5,000 for Government member organisations.
 However, this fee can be deducted from the cost of any applicable tScheme Approval fees.

-Trust scheme providers who have been approved by tScheme can use the tScheme logo to indicate the quality of their process.
+Trust scheme providers who have been approved by tScheme can use the tScheme Mark to indicate the trustworthiness of the processes used to deliver their Approved Service.

 Who we work with